 Each country has varying marriage requirements, so it’s well worth familiarizing yourself with the requirements of your chosen destination.
 As examples some countries may require couples to produce proof of immunization or witnesses, whilst others may have a residency requirement that you must fulfill before being legally married.
 If you choose to tie the knot at a resort, a resort welling planner may be able to guide you through the necessary procedures and paperwork.

 So what are you waiting for?
-Whilst planning a destination wedding may seem like a lot of work, if you follow the five simple steps outlined above you’ll be saying “I do”, in your dream destination before you know it!
+Whilst planning a destination wedding may seem like a lot of work, if you follow the five simple steps outlined above you’ll be saying “I do”, in your dream destination before you know it.
+All that is left for you to do is to look for wedding dresses until you find the perfect one!

 You might also enjoy: Top date night ideas on a budget